Knoxville

 Language

-English is the primary language spoken in Knoxville.
+English is the predominant language spoken in Knoxville, Tennessee.

 Cost Of Living

-The cost of living in Knoxville is lower than the national average, making it an affordable place to live.
-Housing costs, utilities, groceries, and healthcare expenses are all relatively budget-friendly compared to other cities in the United States.
+The cost of living in Knoxville is lower than the national average, making it an affordable city to reside in.
+Housing costs, healthcare, and transportation expenses are typically more budget-friendly compared to many other U.S. cities.

 Knoxville – city and county seat of Knox County, State of Tennessee, United States